the long August Bank Holiday weekend in 1975, I went as Detachment Commander to

 There is something unnatural about charging down a narrow strip of concrete in a heavy tanker aircraft at speeds eventually reaching the lift-off speed of about 180 kts (210 mph) when you can’t see where you are going.
 Fortunately, if the aircraft is carefully lined up on the runway centreline before releasing the brakes, and with a calm wind such as we had that morning, the Victor would stay on course.
 When the aircraft rudder becomes effective at about 100 knots, it may be used very carefully to make any small direction corrections that may be needed.
 Had there been even a few knots of cross wind, and had it not been an operational scramble, I would not have attempted to take off in such marginal visibility.

 In normal conditions, we liked using Runway 27 on such early morning occasions because it meant that we passed very close to the Officers Mess just off to the right as we left the ground on full power.
 On this occasion we were airborne at 0320 GMT.
-We came out on top of the fog layer at about 200 feet above the ground and I turned th e aircraft to the right and headed north as instructed by the Controller.
+We came out on top of the fog layer at about 200 feet above the ground and I immediately turned the aircraft to the right and headed north as instructed by the Controller in his scramble message.
 If we had to be awake, why shouldn’t everyone else be awake?
 Childish, perhaps, but fun.
 In any case, the pair of Phantoms that had launched with full reheat into the fog shortly before us had almost certainly made far more noise than we did.

 After quite a long time flying around in elongated racetrack patterns over the white-capped waters of the Iceland-Faeroes Gap, the ground controller came up on the short-range radio to tell us that an unidentified aircraft, assumed to be Soviet, was heading in our direction.
 (He didn't use those words but that is what the message meant.)
 The Soviet aircraft was still a couple of hundred miles north of our position so we filled up the Phantoms once more before they set off at high speed to intercept the intruder.
 This second refuelling had used up most of our remaining fuel so there was no longer any point in our hanging around.
 We turned south to recover to Leuchars - and a proper breakfast.
 It was daylight but still very dank and misty when we arrived back on the airfield approach.
 Since I had done the take-off, I decided to let the co-pilot, Dave Butterworth, do the approach and landing.
 We made an instrument approach from the sea end, leaving the still sleeping inhabitants of St Andrews and the deserted Royal and Ancient Golf Course on our port side, and we landed on the same runway from which we had taken off 2 hours 50 minutes earlier.